Graduate Department of Statistics

 College of Arts and Sciences

-Chair: Xu-Feng Niu; Associate Chair: Fred Huffer; Director, Undergraduate Studies and Statistical Consulting Center: Ramsier; Director, Graduate Studies: Barbu; Director, Statistical Computing: Srivastava; Director, Biostatistics: Sinha; Director, Statistical Data Science: Slate; Professors: Barbu, Chicken, Huffer, Mai, Niu, Patrangenaru, She, Sinha, Slate, Srivastava, W. Wu, J. Zhang; Associate Professors: Bradley, Cao, H. Zhang; Assistant Professors: Barrientos, Bhattacharya, Huang, Jauch, Loyal, Liu, Stewart; Teaching Professor: Ramsier; Senior Lecturers: Bose, Shows; Professors Emeriti: Hollander, Lin, McGee, Meeter, Sethuraman, Zahn
+Chair: Eric Chicken; Director, Undergraduate Studies and Statistical Consulting Center: Ramsier; Director, Graduate Studies: Barbu; Director, Statistical Computing: Barbu; Director, Biostatistics: Sinha; Director, Statistical Data Science: Slate; Director, Statistics: She; Professors: Barbu, Cao, Chicken, Mai, Niu, Patrangenaru, She, Sinha, Slate, Srivastava, Wu, J. Zhang, X. Zhang; Associate Professors: Bradley; Assistant Professors: Barrientos, Bhattacharya, Huang, Jauch, Lin, Liu, Loyal, Stewart, Tong, Xie; Teaching Professor: Ramsier; Senior Lecturers: Bose, Shows; Professors Emeriti: Hollander, Lin, McGee, Meeter, Sethuraman

 The Department of Statistics offers programs leading to the Master of Science (MS) in statistics, the Master of Science in statistics with a major in Statistical Data Science, the Master of Science (MS) in biostatistics, and the Doctor of Philosophy (PhD) degrees in statistics and biostatistics.
 The option of an interdisciplinary degree in Data Science with an emphasis in Statistics is also available.
 The MS and PhD programs prepare students for professional careers in academia, industry, and government.